The story so far

 2013-2014

-In 2013 Assoc Prof. Jens Bo Andersen and Dr. Louise Hultqvist delivered an early “Proof of Concept” by plummeting bacterial c-di-GMP levels with a genetic construct, in which a PDE (c-di-GMP degrading enzyme) could be over-expressed by addition of arabinose.
+In 2013 we created “Proof of Concept” by plummeting bacterial c-di-GMP levels with a genetic construct, in which a PDE (c-di-GMP degrading enzyme) could be over-expressed by addition of arabinose.
 This was found to subsequently dismantle P. aeruginosa biofilms and eradicate P. aeruginosa biofilm infections in mice.

 2015